jonasmehl1/structural_phylogeny/README.md

 - Ranger-DTL: plot gene family binned by size (1-5,5-10...) against # of events
 - TCS score as used in foldtree (Moi et al 2023)

+nw_rename A1A5D9_blast_aa.ufboot new_map > test.nwk
+then you can run ALE, however ALE cannot be used with foldtree

 ### Random Forest classifier of which method could be better